 Client IP reporting

-If required you can configure Okta to enforce, restrict, or provide different levels of access depending on the IP address or network zone of users accessing your RADIUS-enabled system.
-The following steps outline this process.
+When required you can configure Okta to enforce, restrict, or provide different levels of access depending on the IP address, network zone or geolocation of users accessing your RADIUS-enabled system.

 After completing the following procedure to enable client-ip resolution, you can define network zones by location or IP address and use them in sign-on policies to provide access, enforce MFA, or block access.
 For more information, see IP Zones.